Advanced settings of the Engee Function block

 Example: "Slowing down" the output

-There may be models and algorithms that require that the outputs of blocks be refreshed for a certain period of time.
-In the case of the Engee Function block, the user has two methods of implementing such a requirement:
+Such models and algorithms are possible, in which it is required to provide a certain period of updating the block outputs.
+In the case of the Engee Function block, the user has two methods for implementing such a requirement.:

-• Writing their own algorithm to determine the required period
+- Writing your own algorithm for determining the required period

 Consider the sample_time_override model:

-Functionally, the Engee Function blocks ST_Orig and ST_Override correspond to the algorithm from the Cache and strict typing section.
-However, there is now a requirement to produce the result with the lowest period.
-Let's see how the built-in sampling period inheritance mechanism works:
+Functionally, the Engee Function ST_Orig and ST_Override blocks correspond to the algorithm from the Cache and strong typing section.
+However, now there is a requirement to produce the result with the lowest period.
+Let's look at how the built-in inheritance mechanism of the sampling period works.:

-We can see that the period D1 is inherited, i.e. the highest period.
-But the task is to inherit D2.
-To do this, in the Engee Function code, let's enable the Override sample time inheritance method section, and choose the slowest period:
+It can be seen that the period D1 is inherited, that is, the highest period.
+But the challenge is in D2 inheritance.
+To do this, we will include the Override sample time inheritance method section in the Engee Function code, and select the slowest period.:

 function propagate_sample_times(inputs_sample_times::Vector{SampleTime},